open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.0-SNAPSHOT/features/integrations/great-expectations.md

 **Properties**:

-- `module_name`: this is OpenMetatadata submodule name
+- `module_name`: this is OpenMetadata  submodule name
 - `class_name`: this is the name of the class that will be used to execute the custom action
 - `config_file_path`: this is the path to your `config.yaml` file that holds the configuration of your OpenMetadata server
 - `ometa_service_name`: [Optional] this is an optional parameter.
 If not specified and 2 tables have the same name in 2 different OpenMetadata services, the custom action will fail